 ChIDA spent five years on his mission, visiting Egypt, Italy, Germany, Holland, England, France, Sicily, Rhodes, Turkey and Syria.
 Everywhere, he was welcomed with great respect and veneration.

-Being a great ]over of books and learning, this trip was a great opportunity for Rabbi Chaim Joseph David Azulai.
+Being a great lover of books and learning, this trip was a great opportunity for Rabbi Chaim Joseph David Azulai.
 He spent all available time in the libraries of the cities he visited, studying ancient manuscripts and books.

 On his return, he spent six years in study and research in his native Jerusalem.
 Then he was called again to undertake a mission to the Sultan of Turkey, where the Jews suffered great hardships.
 ChIDA was successful in improving the position of the Jews of Turkey, for he greatly impressed the Sultan and his government.

-After he completed this mission lie received a call to become the Rabbi of the important Jewish community iu Cairo, Egypt.
+After he completed this mission he received a call to become the Rabbi of the important Jewish community iu Cairo, Egypt.
 He held this post for five years.
 During this time he unearthed many "Genizoth" (buried treasures of ancient manuscripts) and further added to his vast knowledge of books and authors.

 Later he returned to the Holy Land and devoted himself to the further study of the inner wisdom of the Torah and mysteries of G‑d's creation (Cabbalah).
 After three years of intensive study, ChIDA was once again called to leave the Holy Land on a visit to the Jewish communities of North Africa and Europe on behalf of the Yeshivoth and other institutions in the Holy Land.